JetBrains/teamcity-documentation/topics/typed-parameters.md

 [//]: # (title: Typed Parameters)
 [//]: # (auxiliary-id: Typed Parameters)

-When adding a [build parameter](configuring-build-parameters.md) (system property, environment variable or configuration parameter), you can extend its definition with a specification that will regulate parameter's control presentation and validation.
-This specification is the parameter's "meta" information that is used to display the parameter in the [Triggering a Custom Build](triggering-a-custom-build.md) dialog.
-It allows making a custom build run more user\-friendly and usable by non\-developers.
+When adding a [build parameter](configuring-build-parameters.md) (system property, environment variable or configuration parameter), you can extend its definition with a specification that will regulate the parameter's control presentation and validation.
+This specification is the parameter's _meta-information_ that is used to display the parameter in the _[Triggering a Custom Build](triggering-a-custom-build.md) dialog_.
+It allows making a custom build run more user-friendly and usable by non-developers.

 Consider a simple example.
-You have a build configuration in which you have a monstrous\-looking build parameter that regulates if a build has to include a license or not; can be either true or false; and by default is false.
+You have a build configuration in which you have a hard-to-read build parameter that regulates if a build has to include a license or not.
+The parameter can be either true or false, and is false by default.
 It may be clear for a build engineer, which build parameter regulates license generation and which value it is to have, but it may not be obvious to a regular user.

-Using the build parameter's specification you can make your parameters more readable in the __Run Custom Build__ dialog.
+Using the build parameter's specification you can make your parameters more readable in the _Run Custom Build_ dialog.

 ## Adding Parameter Specification

 To add specification to a build parameter, click the __Edit__ button in the __Spec__ area when editing/adding a build parameter.

 All parameters specifications support a number of common properties, such as:
-* __Label__: some text that is shown near the control in the Run Custom Build dialog.
+* __Label__: some text that is shown near the control in the _Run Custom Build_ dialog.
 * __Description__: some text that is shown below the control containing an explanatory note of the control use.
+* __Display__:
-* __Display__: If _hidden_ is specified, the parameter will not be shown in the __Run Custom Build__ dialog, but will be sent to a build; if _prompt_ is specified, TeamCity will always require a review of the parameter value when clicking the __Run__ button (won't require the parameter if build is triggered automatically); if _normal_ is selected, the parameter will be shown as usual.
+   * if _hidden_ is selected, the parameter will not be shown in the _Run Custom Build_ dialog, but will be sent to a build;
+   * if _prompt_ is selected, TeamCity will always require a review of the parameter value when clicking the __Run__ button (won't require the parameter if build is triggered automatically);
+   * if _normal_ is selected, the parameter will be shown as usual.
-* __Read\-only__: if the box if checked, it will be impossible to override the parameter with a different value
+* __Read-only__: if the box is checked, it will be impossible to override the parameter with a different value.
-* __Type__: Currently you can present parameters in following forms:
+* __Type__:
    * a simple text field with the ability to validate its value using regular expression;
    * a checkbox;
    * a select control;